Skip to content

 }

-This becomes extremely useful once a project grows.
+This becomes useful once a project has multiple environments, test types, and debugging workflows.

 Metadata allows you to distinguish: